pfptcommunity/pfptcommunity/README.md

 Official Proofpoint, out of box (partner) integrations can be found on the [Proofpoint Technology Partners page](https://www.proofpoint.com/us/partners/technology-alliance-partners).

 Please **★ Star** on the top of this page if you like this page!
 Did you create something cool, we are **looking for your help**, to extend this page with some cool samples.
 Please contact us at pfptcommunity@gmail.com.
-Here is a quick link to read this readme in [WIDE MODE](https://github.com/pfptcommunity/pfptcommunity/blob/main/README.md)
+Here is a quick link to open this readme in [WIDE MODE](https://github.com/pfptcommunity/pfptcommunity/blob/main/README.md)

 <br>